nic-dgl103/Exercise-2---HTML-Page/README.md

 Remember to:
 * Regularly save your files and check out what your web page looks like in a web browser.
 * Make regular commits.
-* Read through the code provided in the example.
 ### Step 1: Read through the example
 An example of this exercise is provided (see folder called "example-exercise"), the example is the homepage of https://upnitlodge.ca/.
 Check out the website's homepage in your browser and then read through the HTML in the index.html file in VS Code.
 ### Step 2: Choose a webpage